 - 1-800-MEDICARE (1-800-633-4227).
-TTY users should call 1-877-486-2048, 24 hours a day/7 days a week; - The Social Security Office at 1-800-772-1213, between 8 am to 7 pm, Monday through Friday.
-TTY users should call 1-800-325-0778 (applications); or - Your State Medicaid Office (applications) (See Section 6 of this chapter for contact information).
+TTY users should call 1-877-486-2048 (applications), 24 hours a day, 7 days a week; - The Social Security Office at 1-800-772-1213, between 8 am to 7 pm, Monday through Friday.
+TTY users should call 1-800-325-0778; or - Your State Medicaid Office (applications) (See Section 6 of this chapter for contact information).

-If you believe you have qualified for "Extra Help" and you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has a process for you to either request assistance in obtaining evidence of your proper copayment level or if you already have the evidence, to provide this evidence to us.
+If you believe that you are paying an incorrect cost-sharing amount when you get your prescription at a pharmacy, our plan has a process for you to either request assistance in obtaining evidence of your proper copayment level or if you already have the evidence, to provide this evidence to us.

 - Geisinger Gold Pharmacy Member Services will assist you with this process.
 Please call us at 1-800-988-4861 within 15 days of paying the cost sharing amount that you believe may be incorrect.
 You may be asked to provide us with documentation about your eligibility for "Extra Help" and the pharmacy receipt for the amount in question.
-Geisinger Gold Pharmacy Member Services will work with you, Medicare, and your pharmacy to assess if you have paid incorrect cost sharing. - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
-If you overpay your copayment, we will reimburse you.
-Either we will forward a check to you in the amount of your overpayment, or we will offset future copayments.
-If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
+Geisinger Gold Pharmacy Member Services will work with you, Medicare, and your pharmacy to assess if you have paid incorrect cost sharing. - When we receive the evidence showing your cost-sharing level, we will update our system so that you can pay the correct cost-sharing when you get your next prescription at the pharmacy.
+If you overpay your cost-sharing, we will reimburse you.
+Either we will forward a check to you in the amount of your overpayment, or we will offset future cost-sharing.
+If the pharmacy hasn't collected a cost-sharing from you and is carrying your cost-sharing as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
-Please contact Member Services if you have questions.
+Please contact Pharmacy Member Services if you have questions.